dwavesystems/dwave-cloud-client/docs/intro.rst

 Configuration Files
 -------------------

-If a D-Wave Cloud Client configuration file is not specified when instantiating a client or solver, auto-detection searches for candidate files in a number of standard directories, depending on your local system's operating system, you can list with the :func:`~dwave.cloud.config.get_configfile_paths` method.
+If a D-Wave Cloud Client configuration file is not explicitly specified when instantiating a client or solver, auto-detection searches for candidate files in a number of standard directories, depending on your local system's operating system.
+You can see the standard locations with the :func:`~dwave.cloud.config.get_configfile_paths` method.

 For example, on a Unix system, depending on its flavor, these might include (in order)::